 Fly fishing reels were first invented with precision at the forefront of the mind.
 When you’re fly fishing, accuracy is an absolute must for proper lure placement just ahead of the target, allowing the stream to float the lure to the sightline of the fish.
 It is due to this that fly fishing reels are one of the most accurate casters that you’ll find (given that an experienced user is behind the rod).

 There is a wide range of fly fishing reel styles available, with some models being tailored towards trout vs. salmon fishing.
-Fly fishing reels generally tend to have large arbors on the reel to raise the retrieval speed of your line.
+The best fly fishing reels generally tend to have large arbors on the reel to raise the retrieval speed of your line.

 Keep in mind that use of these reels and casting takes quite a bit of practice to master, but is well worth the effort.

 Centerpin reels — a reel that has been in use since the early 19th century — run freely on their axle; hence the name.
-The spool of the reel is seated perpendicular to the fishing rod and offer long distance casting capabilities.
+The spool of the reel is seated perpendicular to the fishing rod and offers long-distance casting capabilities.
 What makes these reels so interesting is the fact that they are free-spooling and drag-free.

 This allows the line to pay out when the current pulls or a float or bobber downstream.
 When combined with a centerpin float rod, this reel makes the lure or bait appear more natural to the fish you are targeting.